Car Buying Strategies

 Why Buy a 2021 Honda Pilot?

-Should You Buy a 2021 Honda Pilot?
+Are You Considering a 2021 Honda Pilot?
 Here Are Some Reasons For and Against

 The Pilot is the largest SUV in Honda's current lineup.
 It offers up three rows of seating and enough room for up to eight.
 When the third generation premiered in 2016, the Pilot was considered the midsize SUV to beat.
 However, many of its competitors have undergone complete redesigns in the last few years.
 So does the 2021 Honda Pilot manage to keep up with its rivals?
 Or are its shortcomings too much for drivers to overlook?